 - What You Can Afford: In life insurance, the longer a term life insurance is, the greater the annual premium.
 For example, if you know you need a certain amount of life insurance coverage but cannot afford a 30-year policy, one option is to buy for a short term (say 10years) and hope that your financial situation will improve by the time the first policy term is completed.

 With term life insurance coverage ranging from 1 to 40 years, choosing the right length can seem like guesswork.
 The best term length is not a one-size-fits-all proposition.
 The question then is how do I decide the length of a life insurance policy?

 You should think carefully about the financial needs of your loved ones before you agree on a term of the policy Most people want their policy to be in force for as long as they have dependents.
 Whatever may be the duration, it should be sufficient to take care of the risk for which the protection is being taken.

 - Life Insurance Policy Not For Everyone: Buying Life insurance does not make sense for everyone.
 If you have no dependents and enough assets to cover your debts, the cost of dying (funeral fee), etc., then insurance is an unnecessary cost for you.
 Also, if you have dependents and have enough assets to provide for them after your death then you do not need life insurance.

-Now there are some common mistakes that happen and no one can consider important.
+Now some common mistakes happen and no one can consider important.

 How to Rectify Common Mistakes?